School of Nursing

 BS in Nursing - RN to Bachelor of Science Degree

-The School of Nursing faculty recognizes the need and desirability for registered nurses to attain baccalaureate and masters degrees within Maine.
-The nursing faculty has designed two options for RNs - the first leading to a Bachelor of Science degree (BS) and the second (described in USM's Graduate Catalog) leading to a Master of Science degree.
+The School of Nursing (SON) faculty recognizes the need and desirability for registered nurses to attain baccalaureate and masters degrees within Maine.
+The nursing faculty has designed two options for RNs - the first leading to a Bachelor of Science degree (B.S.) and the second (described in USM's Graduate Catalog) leading to a Master of Science degree.

 Admission Requirements for the RN to BS Program

 Admission to the RN to BS option is open to graduates of both diploma and associate degree nursing programs.
 Students may begin their program of studies in either fall or spring semester.

 The RN applicant must (a) meet the general admission requirements of the University, (b) provide evidence of current licensure as a registered nurse in Maine, and (c) must have a GPA of 2.5 or better.
 Applications of those candidates with a GPA below 2.5 will receive consideration by the Undergraduate Admissions and Advancement Committee.

 Please contact Brenda Webster at 207-780-4802 for more information about this program.

 The following courses must be completed, or may be available for credit by examination, prior to entry into the upper division nursing courses: